zneel/inception_vagrant/README.md

 ### Installation <a name="installation"></a>

-If you have been working from 42 computer, don't forget to do the installation in your `sgoinfre`
+If you have been working from 42 computer, don't forget to do the installation in your `sgoinfre`.
 <br />
 Run:
 ```shell